English

 Forgiving Others

 Forgive others.
-Not because they deserve it, but because you deserve peace.
-Holding onto anger and resentment is like drinking poison and expecting the other person to die.
+Do not do it because they deserve it, but because you deserve peace.
+Holding onto anger and resentment is like holding onto a hot coal and expecting the other person to get burned.

 The Forgiveness Process:

-- Move forward - With wisdom, not bitterness
+5. Move forward — Walk away with wisdom, not bitterness.

 Forgiving Yourself

 Forgive yourself.
-This might be the hardest part, but it's also the most important.
+This is almost always the hardest part of the journey, but it is the most critical.

 Self-Forgiveness Prompts:

-- What would my future self want me to know?
+• What would my future, healed self want me to forgive myself for right now?

 The Support System